Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 10. Click 'View'.

 ## Code

 **HTML5**

 **CSS3**

 **JavaScript**

 **Python**

-### Contents

-### Media

-### Images

-- Images for recipes were found in [Pexels](https://www.pexels.com/)

-## Bugs

-### Known Bugs

-- Edit Recipe form fields not populating: when editing a recipe, the existing information was not displayed in each of the fields to allow editing.

-- Deletion modal not functioning: The modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation

-- Error in console due to one or more images not displaying.

-- Website is loading slowly due to large number of images, compress images?

-- Recipe Types page is not displaying, only accessible for admin, enable admin function for username: aland

 <span id="credits"></span>

 ## Credits

 - [MongoDB](https://www.mongodb.com//) for providing a scalable and flexible database system.